dsayers/virtual-agent-app/README.md

     4. Add '2016-09-16' as the version parameter value, and click **TEST**.
     5. Copy the `bot_id`, the 32-digit alphanumeric code, that is returned in the response and paste it in a text file because you will need it later.
 3. Open `public/js/main.js` in your favorite text editor so that you can paste values for the `botID`, `XIBMClientID`, and `XIBMClientSecret` parameters.
-4. Find where these bot settings are assigned (lines 175-177) and paste your values for `botID`, `XIBMClientID`, and `XIBMClientSecret` over top the existing values.
+4. Find where these bot settings are assigned (lines 175-177) and paste your values for `botID`, `XIBMClientID`, and `XIBMClientSecret` over top of the existing values.
 5. Save your changes.

 **Important**: Keep the values of the IBMClientID and IBMClientSecret as private as possible.